 As noted above, Circular 8 was released in January 2019 to address these issues.
 VC partnerships can choose from two calculation methods in respect of their natural person partners' income.
 The first is the individual investment fund-based method.
 Under this method, the income derived by VC partnerships from an equity transfer, and received by natural person partners, can be accounted separately from partnership business income and subject to the 20% IIT rate.
 The second is the overall annual income-based method.
-This allows a natural person partner's portion of their income derived through the partnership to be designated as part of business income, and subject to progressive IIT rates from 5% to 35%.
+This allows a natural person partnership to be designated as part of business income, and subject to progressive IIT rates from 5% to 35%.